-First year students: although you are not eligible to participate in the Erasmus+ programme until your second year, now is a good time to research your opportunities abroad.
+Although you are not eligible to participate in the Erasmus+ programme until your second year, now is a good time to research your opportunities abroad.
 You can apply while in your first year for second year participation.
 Planning ahead is highly recommended as for some of our partner universities you will require a reasonable knowledge of their native language.
-You may want to take advantage of London Metropolitan University's Open Language Programme to brush up on your foreign language skills.
+You may want to take advantage of London Met's Open Language Programme to brush up on your foreign language skills.

-The easiest scenario is for students to go abroad for a full academic year in the second year of a three year degree or the third year of a four year degree.
-Students may also combine a semester in the USA/Japan/West Indies with an Erasmus semester.
+The easiest scenario is for you to go abroad for a full academic year in the second year of a three-year degree or the third year of a four-year degree.
+You can also combine a semester in the USA/Japan/West Indies with an Erasmus semester.

-Although it is technically possible to go away on Erasmus in your final year we do not recommend this as delays in getting grades or transcripts from the host university may delay your graduation.
+Although it's technically possible to go away on Erasmus in your final year we do not recommend this, as delays in getting grades or transcripts from the host university may delay your graduation.